rulewis/journey-optimizer.en/help/using/push-configuration.md

 For further details and procedures on how to set up a **[!UICONTROL Platform Launch property]**, refer to the steps detailed in [Adobe Experience Platform Mobile SDK documentation](https://aep-sdks.gitbook.io/docs/getting-started/create-a-mobile-property#create-a-mobile-property).

-...
-ARE DETAILS BELOW STILL NEEDED ? ....

 To get the SDKs needed for push notification to work you will need the following SDK extensions, for both Android and iOS:

 * **[!UICONTROL Mobile Core]** (installed automatically)